 Recognition is only undertaken upon application.
 In addition to the parties themselves, all persons who can prove a legal interest in the clarification of the status issue may also apply (e.g. fiancé(e)s, subsequent spouses and heirs).
-An income-tested fee of between EUR 10 and EUR 310 is charged for the decision.

 The recognition or non-recognition by the Land department of justice is binding on all courts and administrative authorities in Germany.
 Upon recognition the divorce is valid under German law with retroactive effect from the date on which the foreign decree entered into force.

 For further information on the application procedure contact the registry at your place of residence or at the place of your intended marriage, or the relevant Land department of justice.
 Applications must be made on an official form, which can be obtained from the registry offices, the Land departments of justice and from the German missions abroad.
-It can also be downloaded from the website of the Senate Department for Justice in Berlin, which is also a source of further useful information.

 The recognition by the Land departments of justice is however limited to the dissolution of the bonds of marriage.
 Any other arrangements included in the foreign judgement regarding related issues (maintenance claims, pension arrangements, property issues) are not affected by the decision of the Land departments of justice.
 If any of these matters is in dispute or in need of further action in Germany, you must approach the German civil courts.